CeciliaUCL/UExpense/README.md

 - Frequent travelers needing to manage expenses in multiple currencies.
 - Anyone who wants to simplify their financial life with smart, automated tools.

-## 🔧Main Function and Storyboard
+## 🔧Main Function
-1. **Automatic Receipt Scanning**: Say goodbye to manual entry.
-Just snap a picture of your receipts, and UExpense will automatically categorize your expenses.
+1. **Automatic Receipt Scanning**: Just snap a picture of your receipts, and UExpense will automatically categorize your expenses.
 Our state-of-the-art OCR (Optical Character Recognition) technology extracts and organizes information from your receipts, making expense tracking effortless.

 2. **Manual Expense Logging**: Prefer to enter expenses manually?
 UExpense offers an intuitive interface to quickly add and categorize expenses, making it easy to keep up-to-date with your spending.

 3. **Multi-Currency Support**: Traveling or dealing with multiple currencies?
 No problem.
 UExpense supports various currencies and provides real-time conversion rates, allowing you to record and view your expenses in your preferred currency.
 4. **Customizable Alerts and Reminders**: Stay on top of your budget with customizable alerts for upcoming bills and reminders for regular expenses.

+## Initial Design

 ## Use this README File